Paso Robles station

 Paso Robles station is an intercity rail station in Paso Robles, California, United States.
 It is served by the daily Amtrak Coast Starlight, as well as by Amtrak Thruway bus services connecting with Pacific Surfliner and Gold Runner trains.

+Amtrak service began on April 14, 1996.
 The current station building was constructed in 1997–98.
 The original 1886-built station building, just to the south, is occupied by retail space.